learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 ## The whole setup is too complex

-Provisioning clusters in the cloud, designing the infrastructure to ingest and extract meaningful data, researching and training models.

-As a data scientist, your expertise and duties span several disciplines.
+As a data scientist, your expertise and duties span several disciplines, such as provisioning clusters, researching and training models, designing the infrastructure to ingest and extract meaningful information and so on.

-A data scientist expects that you will focus on a handful of things such as writing an algorithm, training the model, testing and evaluating the outcome of the model.
+On the other hand data scientists need to focus on a handful of things such as creating, testing and evaluating models to deliver the results that the business expect from them.

 ![Data Science Expectations]({% link _blog/scaling-machine-learning-with-kubeflow-tensorflow/core.png %})